With the pellet grill enjoying a relatively recent rise in popularity, it’s time that you learned how to really use it.

 Thankfully, we have a guide on the best wood pellets around, so be sure to check that out!

 You also need to learn about which wood pellet flavors compliment particular meats best.
-And it’s always a good idea to have a few different flavors to hand ready for that impromptu grill sesh!
+And it’s always a good idea to have a few different flavors to hand ready for that impromptu grill session!

 Here’s a useful guide on pairing different flavor woods with various meats.